Beegie01/Comparing-Homelessness-Trends-in-Hackney-and-Neighbouring-Local-Authorities/README.md

 ### ETL ALGORITHMIC STEPS
 Python:
-1.Extract source data from Excel file into a source DataFrame 2.Drop completely empty rows and almost empty columns 3.Map columns to appropriate column names
+1. Extract source data from Excel file into a source DataFrame
+2. Drop completely empty rows and almost empty columns
+3. Map columns to appropriate column names
-4.Remove duplicate records
+4. Remove duplicate records
-5.Keep only relevant columns
+5. Keep only relevant columns
-6.Drop blank system_id rows
+6. Drop blank system_id rows
-7.Drop almost empty rows
+7. Drop almost empty rows
-8.Engineer quarter_indicator, is_neighbouring_la columns
+8. Engineer quarter_indicator, is_neighbouring_la columns
-9.Replace system placeholder for missing values “..” with more intuitive ”” 10.Recast columns to appropriate data types
+9. Replace system placeholder for missing values “..” with more intuitive ””
-11.Repeat previous steps for remaining files and append final output to the same source DataFrame 12.Engineer a delta column to identify uniqueness of each row based on its content for source DataFrame 13.Connect to and extract existing data from a corresponding database table into a destination DataFrame 14.Enforce data type consistency between source and destination DataFrames 15.Engineer a delta column to identify uniqueness of each row based on its content for destination DataFrame 16.Compare delta columns of both DataFrames only keeping rows in the source DataFrame where data is fresh 17.Load fresh data from source DataFrame into target data warehouse table in the database 18.Refresh and load final output of transformations in the data warehouse into a DataFrame 19.Load data from DataFrame to CSV file stored in a cloud-based folder
+10. Recast columns to appropriate data types
+11. Repeat previous steps for remaining files and append final output to the same source DataFrame
+12. Engineer a delta column to identify uniqueness of each row based on its content for source DataFrame
+13. Connect to and extract existing data from a corresponding database table into a destination DataFrame
+14. Enforce data type consistency between source and destination DataFrames
+15. Engineer a delta column to identify uniqueness of each row based on its content for destination DataFrame
+16. Compare delta columns of both DataFrames only keeping rows in the source DataFrame where data is fresh
+17. Load fresh data from source DataFrame into target data warehouse table in the database
+18. Refresh and load final output of transformations in the data warehouse into a DataFrame
+19. Load data from DataFrame to CSV file stored in a cloud-based folder

 SQL:
 1.Get data from staging table of interest